neilkidd/ror_sample_app/README.md

 ### TODO

-- Continue from Chapter 7.2 Signup Form
+- Continue from Chapter 7.4 New users